vollawetscher/web_crawler/README.md

 ### **Before Claiming Anything Works:**
 1. **Manual Verification**: Open exported files and read them - are they useful?
 2. ✅ **Checkbox Testing**: Uncheck all boxes - export should be minimal or empty - WORKING
-3. **Content Quality**: Does export contain information the user actually wants?
 4. **Multiple Sites**: Test on 3-5 different website types to verify robustness

 **Bottom Line:** ✅ Link filtering now works correctly.
 Content extraction still needs improvement, but users can now avoid unwanted boilerplate links in their knowledge bases.